MicrosoftDocs/azure-docs/articles/sentinel/use-watchlists-playbooks.md

 ms.date: 09/20/2021
 ---

-# Use an Azure Sentinel watchlist and playbook to inform owners of alerts
+# Use a Microsoft Sentinel watchlist and playbook to inform owners of alerts

-Azure Security Center alerts inform the Security Operations Center (SOC) about possible security attacks on Azure resources.
-If the SOC doesn't have access permissions to a potentially compromised resource, they need to contact the resource owner during alert investigation to:
+[Microsoft Defender for Cloud alerts](/azure/defender-for-cloud/defender-for-cloud-introduction) inform the Security Operations Center (SOC) about possible security attacks on Azure resources.

-- Find out whether they're familiar with the detected activity in their resource.
-- Ask them to take mitigation steps on their resource.
+If the SOC doesn't have access permissions to a potentially compromised resource, they need to contact the resource owner during alert investigation to find out whether they're familiar with the detected activity in their resource and ask them to take mitigation steps on their resource.

-Rather than manually find the relevant contact and reach them every time a new alert occurs, you can easily automate this process by using the Azure Sentinel watchlists feature with a playbook.
-For simplicity, this article uses the subscription owner level, but you can implement this solution for any specified resource owner.
+Rather than manually finding the relevant contact and reaching out to them each time a new alert occurs, this article describe show to use Microsoft Sentinel watchlists and a playbook to make that contact automatically.
+For the sake of simplicity, this article uses the subscription owner level, but you can implement this solution for any specified resource owner.

 > [!NOTE]
-> This playbook uses the Azure Sentinel incident trigger.
-You can implement a similar solution by creating scheduled alerts with Azure Security Center, and then using the alert trigger.
+> The playbook described in this article uses the Microsoft Sentinel incident trigger.
+You can implement a similar solution by creating scheduled alerts with Microsoft Defender for Cloud, and then using the alert trigger.
+>

-## Solution summary
+## Process summary

+The process described in this article includes the following steps:

-1. An Azure Sentinel watchlist maps each subscription in the organization to the owner and their contact email address.
+1. A Microsoft Sentinel watchlist maps each subscription in the organization to its owner and their contact email address.
 1. A [Watchlists-InformSubowner-IncidentTrigger](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Watchlist-InformSubowner-IncidentTrigger) playbook is attached to a Security Center Defender incident creation rule.
-Every new instance of the Defender alert that flows to Azure Sentinel creates an Azure Sentinel incident.
+Every new instance of the Defender alert that flows to Microsoft Sentinel creates a Microsoft Sentinel incident.
 1. The playbook then triggers, receiving the incident with the contained alert as input.
 1. The playbook queries the watchlist and finds the relevant resource's subscription owner details.
 1. The playbook sends the subscription owner a Teams message and email with details about the potential resource compromise.

 ## Prerequisites

-- A user or registered application with Azure Sentinel Contributor role to use with the Azure Sentinel connector to Azure Logic Apps
+- A user or registered application with Microsoft Sentinel Contributor role to use with the Microsoft Sentinel connector to Azure Logic Apps
 - The Security Center Defender data connector and incident creation rule enabled
 - A user to authenticate to Microsoft Teams, and a user to authenticate to Office 365 Outlook